ConceptaNjolima/MyTNTResources/Stretch topics/API Requests.md

 ## Evaluate: Create a React App to use an API (45 minutes)

+The NTs will create a new React app that will contain a list of to dos.
+Before the to dos can be rendered an API request will need to be made.
+Once the JSON response has been received in the React app they will use the JSON response to display to dos.

+Encourage the use of CSS Flex box or Fluent UI to help with the layout.

 1. Create a new React app

     `npx create-react-app api-requests --template typescript`

-2. Use this URL for your API service URL
+2. Use this URL for your API request

     `https://jsonplaceholder.typicode.com/todos`